February 8, 2019

 Add any applicable federal nonbankruptcy exemptions.

 This list includes the majority of bankruptcy exemptions available in Kansas.
-However, it does not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Kansas may have changed the amounts since this list was last updated.
+However, doesn’t include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Kansas might have changed the amounts since this list was last updated.
 Check the Kansas Statutes Annotated or with a local bankruptcy lawyer.